Skadic/MA_BlockTrees/expose/03_block_trees.typ

 In doing so, we need to take care to decrement the counters of the blocks $B_i$'s children pointed to in case they were back blocks.
 Note, that we can only do this if $B_i$'s previous occurrence does not overlap itself.

-With this step done, the Block Tree from @fig:mmblocktree after pruning is depicted in @fig:mmblocktree_pruned.
+With this step done, the block tree from @fig:mmblocktree after pruning is depicted in @fig:mmblocktree_pruned.

 #figure(
   caption: [
-    The Block Tree from @fig:mmblocktree after pruning.
+    The block tree from @fig:mmblocktree after pruning.
   ],
   image(
     "gfx/mmblocktree_pruned.svg",